SAT vs ACT: Which Test Should You Take?

 Choose the ACT if...

-• You are comfortable with geometry and trigonometry
+- You are comfortable with geometry, trig, and broader math topics

 Key Differences Explained